iceberg12/Udacity_selfDrivingCarP1/writeup_template.md

 ##3.
 Suggest possible improvements to your pipeline

-A possible improvement would be using machine learning to learn the edge distinction on different road condition.
+A possible improvement would be using machine learning to learn abnormal camera images so that we can deal differently with each type of image abnormality.

-Another potential improvement could be to ...